 - Steer Wrestling: catching a calf by jumping on it from a galloping horse.

-- Barrel Racing: a race against time around three barrels, reserved for women.
+- Barrel Racing: a race against the clock around three barrels, reserved for women.

-The Roughstock events include bareback riding on a wild horse and bull riding, the latter being particularly appreciated for its spectacular nature and its dangerousness.
-Riders must hold on to a bull for at least 8 seconds, a performance assessed on the participant’s technique and the animal’s power.
+The Roughstock events, for their part, include bareback riding on a wild horse and bull riding.
+The latter exercise is particularly appreciated for its spectacular character andust hold on to a bull for at least 8 seconds, a performance assessed on the participant’s technique and the animal’s power.

 Did You Know?

-Barrel Racing is an exclusively female event where the speed and precision of the rider are essential.
-The bond with your horse is often decisive for achieving a good time.
+Barrel Racing is an exclusively female event where the rider’s speed and precision are essential.
+Complicity with your horse is often decisive in achieving a good time.

-Bull Riding is the flagship event of rodeo and also the riskiest.
-To succeed, the rider must hold on to the bull’s back for 8 seconds.
-The rope used, called a bullrope, is tied around the animal’s torso and allows the rider to hold on with one hand.
-The free hand must under no circumstances touch the bull or the rider himself under penalty of disqualification.
+Bull Riding is the rodeo’s flagship event, but it is also the most perilous.
+To win, the rider must hold on to the bull’s back for 8 seconds.
+The rope used, called a bullrope, is tied around the animal’s torso and allows the competitor to hold on with one hand.
+However, the free hand must not touch the bull, in which case the participant could be disqualified.

 Did You Know?

-Some bulls, true stars of the rodeo, have their own name and generate significant income through their participation in competitions.
+Some bulls, true stars of the discipline, have their own name and generate significant income thanks to their participation in competitions.
 The best specimens can be worth up to 400,000 euros.

 Between Tradition and Animal Ethics

-While the rodeo celebrates the skill of riders, it also raises animal welfare concerns.
-The horses and bulls used are subjected to high levels of stress, which has sparked widespread criticism from animal welfare organizations.
+While rodeo celebrates the skill of riders, it also raises concerns about animal welfare.
+The horses and bulls used are subjected to high levels of stress, which has drawn much criticism from animal protection organizations.

-To address these concerns, strict regulations have been introduced.
-For example, spurs must be blunt to avoid injuring the animals, and the presence of a veterinarian is mandatory during competitions.
-In addition, rodeo bulls are often fed a careful diet and have regular medical checkups.
-These efforts aim to preserve their health while ensuring their performance in the arena.
+To address these controversies, strict regulations have been put in place.
+For example, spurs must now be blunt to avoid injuring the animals, and the presence of a veterinarian is now mandatory during competitions.
+At the same time, the animals competing in these events are often given a carefully selected diet and also benefit from regular medical checks.
+These efforts aim to preserve their health and guarantee their performance and the show.

-However, the rules vary by country.
-In Australia, for example, the use of electric prods is regulated and prohibited in certain states, while it remains authorized elsewhere.
-These disparities are fueling debates, and associations like PETA (People for the Ethical Treatment of Animals) are calling for a total ban on these practices.
+However, the rules vary from country to country.
+In Australia, for example, the use of electric prods is regulated and banned in some states but remains authorized elsewhere.
+These disparities fuel debate, and associations such as PETA (People for the Ethical Treatment of Animals) are calling for a total ban on these practices.

-This sport is an emblem of rural lands and the spirit of cowboys, but the activity is going through a phase of transformation in the face of contemporary expectations.
-In seeking to preserve its heritage, it also responds to growing concerns over animal welfare, an increasingly debated topic.
+This sport is an emblem of rural lands and the cowboy spirit, but the activity is going through a phase of transformation in the face of contemporary expectations.
+In seeking to preserve its heritage, it also responds to growing concerns about animal welfare, a subject that is increasingly debated.

 Ultimately, the challenge remains significant!
-How can we reconcile animal shows with respect for traditions and current ethical requirements?
-This quest for balance reflects the tensions of our modern societies, shared between the valorization of cultural heritage and the adoption of new values.
-Rodeo continues to evolve, finding its place between past and future, adrenaline and responsibility.
+How can we reconcile animal entertainment with respect for traditions and current ethical requirements?
+This quest for balance reflects the tensions of our modern societies, shared between the promotion of a cultural heritage and the adoption of new values.
+Rodeo thus continues to evolve, finding its place between past and future, adrenaline and responsibility.
 And you, what do you think?

 For more information: https://www.australianrodeofederation.com.au/History-of-Australian-Rodeo-12/